shah-rohan/SmartMap/README.md

 These tools were designed and written by Rohan Shah (rohanshah@uchicago.edu).

 Contact Rohan Shah (rohanshah@uchicago.edu) or Alex Ruthenburg (aruthenburg@uchicago.edu) with questions, comments, or issues.

+This Software is provided under a modified MIT License.
+Please cite and acknowledge this repository in any works utilizing this software.